Newly Swissed Online Magazine

 Sept 14: Alpine descent in Urnäsch

-The Appenzell region offers a perfect setting for the homecoming of cows.
-Throughout the morning, different farmers will arrive in the town of Urnäsch.
+The Appenzell region offers a perfect setting for cows' homecoming.
+Throughout the morning, different farmers arrive in the town of Urnäsch.
 But the best time to enjoy this tradition is between 10 AM and 1 PM.

 On the same day, there will be a farmer's market on Kronenplatz with over 50 stalls and various entertainment and musical performances.
 (Don’t miss the pig races at 11 AM, 1 PM, and 3 PM!)
 Park your car at Appenzellerstrasse or at Werkhof Furt.
 From there, hop on a shuttle bus to Urnäsch.
 Or better yet, arrive by public transport...